Is A Rectangle A Parallelogram

 4. Because consecutive angles are supplementary, sides AB and CD must be parallel.
 This is a converse of the property of parallel lines.

 5. The same logic applies to sides BC and DA.
-Therefore, they are also parallel.
+Because of this, they are also parallel.

 6. Since both pairs of opposite sides are parallel, ABCD is a parallelogram.